tekanokhambane/Order_Proccessing/README.md

    aws cloudformation create-stack --stack-name service --template-body file://service.yaml --capabilities CAPABILITY_NAMED_IAM

 ## Use Lambda
    Once the images, roles and other services are complete.
-Create lambda function using the image by going to the console and seleccting the container created
+You can reuse the container with services like lambda function
    ```